gatlinnewhouse/reedquest/content/posts/2012-11-21-letter-free-speech-a-necessity-in-comedy-controversy.md

 ---
 title: 'Letter: Free Speech a Necessity in Comedy Controversy'
 authors:
 - Staff
 type: post
-date: 2012-11-21T21:44:37+00:00
+date: 2012-11-21 21:44:37 +0000
-excerpt: "For many, I think, last Saturday's comedy performance in the SU was a reminder that free speech is not always an easy freedom to affirm.
-I'm referring specifically to Sal Rodriguez's performance, which outraged a good portion of the audience and ended with one audience member coming up on stage, taking the microphone, and confronting him."
+excerpt: For many, I think, last Saturday's comedy performance in the SU was a reminder that free speech is not always an easy freedom to affirm.
+I'm referring specifically to Sal Rodriguez's performance, which outraged a good portion of the audience and ended with one audience member coming up on stage, taking the microphone, and confronting him.
-url: /2012/11/21/letter-free-speech-a-necessity-in-comedy-controversy/
+url: "/2012/11/21/letter-free-speech-a-necessity-in-comedy-controversy/"
 categories:
 - Left Sidebar
 - Opinion

 ---
 Freedom of speech is one of a handful ideals I like to think I support unequivocally.
 It&#8217;s easy to forget the full meaning of this freedom, refer to it glibly, or take it for granted—especially when living in a society that so often avoids touchy subjects or else buries them in layers of euphemism.
 For many, I think, last Saturday&#8217;s comedy performance in the SU was a reminder that this freedom is not always an easy one to affirm.
 I&#8217;m referring specifically to [Sal Rodriguez&#8217;s performance][1], which outraged a good portion of the audience and ended with one audience member coming up on stage, taking the microphone, and confronting him.